-In addition, Tramadol users will developto the drug’s analgesic effects if taken as a long-term pain management solution.
+In addition, Tramadol users will develop tolerance to the drug’seffects if taken as a long-term pain management solution.
 Consequently, Tramadol addicts need higher dosages to avoid suffering withdrawal symptoms similar to symptoms experienced by heroin or opiate pain pill addicts.

 Tramadol addicts wanting to stop taking Tramadol should not try to go “cold turkey” and seek medical detoxification instead.
 Withdrawing from Tramadol can be as dangerous as withdrawing from opioids such as heroin or Oxycodone.
 Symptoms of Tramadol withdrawal include:

 Without professional assistance from addiction specialists, Tramadol addicts have been known to turn to street drugs such as heroin and fentanyl to relieve severe withdrawal symptoms.